 - It helps in weight loss by regulating the hunger which in return reduces the intake of carbs and fats.

-- Protein plays a key role in building body, thus you might’ve seen many athletes and body builders eating foods high in protein in order to build the muscle tissues.
+- Protein intake plays a key role in building body, thus you might’ve seen many athletes and body builders eating foods high in protein in order to build the muscle tissues.

 - It helps in preventing the heart related diseases.